-Not!
-Shopping is a very interesting adventure in Santa Cruz, a sort of a sport, if you prefer.
-You have to get to know the ins and outs of purchasing, the where and where-not-to shops, how to convert your currency to bolivianos, and even how to beat 'em at bartering (and when not to barter).
+Shopping is a very interesting adventure in Bolivia, a sort of a sport, if you prefer.
+You have to get to know the ins and outs of purchasing, the where and where-not-to shops, how to convert your currency to bolivianos, and even how to beat vendors at bargaining (and when not to bargain).

 In Bolivia you can purchase just about any product you’d like; however, you might have to do some searching.
 Shopping can get quite interesting, or quite exhausting, depending on your perspective.
-Whereas in the US or elsewhere you might head to the mall where you can buy everything on your list in one place, in Santa Cruz you’ll need a little guidance.
+Whereas in the US or elsewhere you might head to the mall where you can buy everything on your list in one place, in Bolivia you’ll need a little guidance.
 Yes, we have malls, but not many, although this is slowly changing.

 You will not need to attempt to bargain prices at Bolivian grocery stores.
 Here most items have a fixed price, you can be pretty certain of their origins, and the inventory is rotated on a regular basis, ensuring hygiene and freshness.
 There are, however, many outdoor markets as well where you can find almost any item under the sun.
 In the food markets most produce is fresh and brought in several times a week – much of it is also organically grown.
-You can also find clothing, shoes, leather goods, cosmetics, toiletries, baby items, electronics, gifts, cooking utensils, and just about everything else.
+You can also find clothing, shoes, leather goods, cosmetics, toiletries, baby items, electronics, gifts, cooking utensils, furniture, household appliances, bedding, tableware, and more.

-Before you purchase anything, please read these important tips about shopping in Santa Cruz.
-You’ll learn what you need to know about the
+Before you purchase anything, please read these important shopping tips.

 This is what our Bolivian money looks like

 More on our currency and how to use money here